nkiraly/brokerlathe/docs/Development Jails Guide.md

 ```

-# Configure a ZFS RAID-Z zpool of filesystems for each node's db storage
+# Configure a ZFS RAID-Z zpool for all jail storage

 ## Enable ZFS in rc.conf